BUSINESS CRIME SOLICITORS: WHITE COLLAR DEFENCE & CORPORATE INVESTIGATIONS

 The maximum period for the disqualification order is 15 years.

-As a leading Criminal Law firm, we regularly act for corporate and high profile clients and directors in London and throughout the North West, including Manchester and Liverpool.
+As a leading Criminal Law firm, we regularly act for corporate and high-profile clients and directors in London and throughout the North West, including Manchester and Liverpool.
 When in need of expert legal representation and following allegations of white collar crime and regulatory investigations, expert legal representation is vital.
 By entrusting your case to us, you can be assured that you will be working with a highly skilled and experienced team.
 Our Business Crime Solicitors have a thorough and comprehensive knowledge of the law.